MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 <details>
   <summary><strong>Settings</strong></summary>

-  * To change RStudio to nightmode: Tools > Global Options > appearance > Editor theme > "Tomorrow Night" is my current selection.
+  * To change RStudio to nightmode: Tools > Global Options > Appearance > Editor theme > "Tomorrow Night" is my current selection.
   * I prefer this pane layout.
 I ask that you consider it yourself.
-To change it: View > Panes > Pane Layout However, it is all preference:
+To change it: View > Panes > Pane Layout.
+However, it is all preference:

 ![RStudio](RStudio.PNG)